Back to Reference

 Common obstacles faced by organizations

-• Resistance to change: Employees may be hesitant to adopt a new system.
+• Resistance to change: Employee hesitancy to adopt new systems and processes

-• Data migration issues: Moving large amounts of data from legacy systems can be complicated and time-consuming.
+• Data migration issues: Complex, time-consuming transfer from legacy systems

 Strategies to overcome ECM challenges

-• Ensure robust security protocols: Implement strong access controls and encryption to protect sensitive information.
+• Robust security: Strong access controls and encryption protect sensitive information

 The future of enterprise content management